RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ~ crosspost article your-amazing-writing.md
 ```

-All you need to do is to to install CrossPost it on your computer:
+All you need to do is to install CrossPost it on your computer:

 ```bash
 # You will need NPM installed on your computer.